MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-ERP-template.md

 ### Knowing which template to provision

 All Dynamics 365 environment templates are associated with their related full user licenses.
 This means that the admin user in the Power Platform admin center must have a full license assigned to them to be able to create one of these environments, and the same holds true when using tools like PowerShell as well.
-Following table shows the mapping between various finance and operations apps licenses and their template details.
+The following table shows the mapping between various finance and operations apps licenses and their template details.

 | License | Template name | Template ID | Comments |
 | ----------- | ----------- |----------- |----------- |